Herb & Olive Oil Crackers

 - Transfer the crackers to the prepared baking sheets.

 - Brush the crackers with olive oil and sprinkle Celtic sea salt on top.
-Bake for 20-25 minutes or until they become golden brown on the edges.
+Bake for 20-25 minutes or until they become golden on the edges.

-- Remove from oven and let cool before serving with Parmesan cheese and a drizzle of honey.
+- Remove from oven and let cool before serving with Parmesan cheese slices and a drizzle of honey.

 - *Levain is simply the portion of starter that you remove from the bulk bowl to use in the recipe.
 It is usually removed about 12 hours after the last feed.
 When you have a bowl of yeasty flour and water on the countertop, that’s sourdough starter.
 When you remove a half cut to put in an cracker recipe, that is levain.

 - Instead of making rectangular shaped crackers, try using mini cookie cutters to make fun shapes!